python-parsy/parsy/docs/overview.rst

   annotations.

 * `Lark <https://github.com/erezsh/lark>`_.
-With Lark you write a grammar definition in a separate mini-langauge as a string, and have a parser generated for you, rather than writing the grammar in Python.
+With Lark you write a grammar definition in a separate mini-language as a string, and have a parser generated for you, rather than writing the grammar in Python.
 It has the advantage of speed and being able to use different parsing algorithms.